tgrice/coffee_vending/README.md

 ==========
 For the sake of simplicity, a user will only be able to enter in a quarter at a time.
 If a user has entered enough money to make a purchase and clicks on an item, that item should be put into the "item return".
 If a user attempts to purchase an item but has not entered sufficient change, the "info screen" should show how much is still needed.

+This vending machine will only have three items in stock:
+* French Roast, price: 1.00
+* Colombian, price: 1.25
+* Expensive, price: 2.25

+Initially, each item will have a total of 10 in stock.
+The stock counts will not persist across page loads.

 Here are some simple requirements, just to get you going.
 Depending on how well we do, I will continue to add to them: